 By the time Rose had finished her tea, Albus and Scorpius had exhausted their stock of complaints about Binns and started in again on Noah, who had apparently convinced them to take Divination two years before.

 She got up, feeling significantly more energetic than she had when she’d entered the room.
 “We should get to Defense Against the Dark Arts,” she told Albus.

-Malfoy had his head cocked to the side and was scrutinizing her.
+Scorpius had his head cocked to the side and was scrutinizing her.
 When she tried to stare him down, he smiled and looked away.

-Professor Goldstein, standing at the front of the classroom, had his wand trained on a silvery hawk that was soaring around the classroom.
-After a few moments of everyone watching the hawk’s path, he raised his wand, and the hawk faded away.
+Professor Goldstein, who was standing at the front of the classroom, had his wand trained on a silvery hawk that was soaring around the classroom.
+After a few moments of everyone watching the hawk’s path, he lowered his wand.
+The hawk faded away.

 He looked down at the class, who were all staring at him, completely transfixed.
 Professor Goldstein had rarely needed to call any class Rose had ever had with him to order; his lessons tended to be so exciting that no one wanted to miss a moment of them.

-“The Patronus Charm,” he said, and several people let out “ooo”s.
+“The Patronus Charm,” he said, and several people let out excited “ooo”s.
 “Now, that’s typically N.E.W.T. standard, but some of you will be done with Defense Against the Dark Arts at the end of this year, and I don’t want to send any student out there who can’t defend against a dementor attack.”